DizzyThermal/sm64coopdx-only-up-64-plugin/README.md

 ## Changes

+* Being able to change directions when ground pound diving
+* Using the triple jump action for the ground pound jump (removed original ground pound jump)
+* Sparkles on frame-perfect dive rollouts, wallkicks, and speed kicks.
+* Less jank and higher gravity on the wall slide.
 * Merging changes from the Only Up 64 Alpha Tests
 * Decreased Ground Pound Twirl Y-Boost (42.0 -> 40.0)
 * Decreased Ground Pound Twirl Count (20 -> 10)